OpenModelica/OpenModelica/source/optimization.rst

   translateModelXML(BatchReactor)

-This will generate an XML file named :ref:`BatchReactor.xml` (:numref:`BatchReactor.xml`) that contains a symbolic representation of the optimal control problem and can be inspected in a standard XML editor.
+This will generate an XML file named :ref:`batchreactorxml` (:numref:`batchreactorxml`) that contains a symbolic representation of the optimal control problem and can be inspected in a standard XML editor.

 .. literalinclude :: ../tmp/BatchReactor.xml
-  :name: BatchReactor.xml
+  :name: batchreactorxml
   :caption: BatchReactor.xml
   :language: xml